 Fred Miller and Judith Katz introduce the term leveraging differences in their article "Compliance, Leveraging Differences and Inclusion: They Are Not All the Same."

 KJCG develops a new peer-to-peer strategy to incorporate Inclusive Behaviors and accelerate organizational change.

 Profiles in Diversity Journal names Fred Miller and Judith Katz as two of its 40 Pioneers of Diversity.

 The Organization Development Network presents Fred Miller with its Lifetime Achievement Award.
-He is the first person of color to win the award.
+He is the first person of color and the youngest to win the award.